meumobi/meumobi.github.io/_posts/2017-08-09-managing-environment-ionic.md

 # Furthermore

 If you prefer a smaller and straight forward solution I recommend this [solution](https://stackoverflow.com/a/39577841/4982169).
 Less job for smaller project.

+Another solid way use [Webpack’s built in EnvironmentPlugin](https://webpack.js.org/plugins/environment-plugin/) to expose Ionic’s IONIC_ENV environment variable to our code, see roblouie post [here](http://roblouie.com/article/296/ionic-2-environment-variables-the-best-way/).
+By this way the env vars are loaded on build, different of loading them on App start.